kata198/AdvancedHTMLParser/README.md

 	parseFile              - Parse a filename or file object

 	getHTML                - Get the formatted html

+	getRootNodes           - Get a list of the "root" nodes (most outer nodes, should be <html> on a valid document) getRoot                - Gets the "root" node (on a valid document this should be <html>).
+For arbitrary HTML, you should use getRootNodes, as there may be several nodes at the same outermost level

 A script, formatHTML comes with this package and will perform formatting on an input file, and output to a file or stdout: